Joël Gugler

 Food came from the community kitchen, made by this young man (among others)

-Clothes and shoes hang to dry
+Clothes and shoes, medicines hang around

 The police sleep with their under-layers on, and jump into uniform as soon as the higher commander enter.
-Their pyjamas are simply the traditional outfit worn in Pakistan named Shalwar kameez.

 While strict uniforms are mandated, the officers take certain ‘liberties’.